T-S-T-T/2025-HS2-COS70008-Project/README.md

 Load network_nodes.ndjson (small) to add nodes to a NetworkX graph.
 For each network_edges_{X}.csv partition: stream rows, add weighted edges.
 Compute metrics:
-• Degree centrality
+- In‑degree centrality (how many unique incoming connections a node has).
+- Out‑degree centrality (how many unique outgoing connections a node has).
-• Betweenness centrality
+- Betweenness centrality (who acts as a bridge).
-• Clustering coefficient
+- Clustering coefficient (tightness of groups).
-• PageRank
+- PageRank (influence ranking).
-• Global network density
+- Global network density (overall connectedness).
 Write node metrics to sna_metrics.csv.
 Write density to network_density.json.